luizbgomide/sovereign/spells.md

 High Mages automatically learn two new spells automatically each time they advance a level.
 Elementalists and Necromancers learn one new spell automatically each time they advance a level.

-Additing additional spells to a Mage's spellbook (from a tutor or a scroll, or another mage's spellbook) requires one week per spell level, less one week per level of the learner’s [Magic](/rules#magic) skill, down to a minimum of one day.
+Additing additional spells to a Mage's spellbook (from a tutor or a scroll, or another mage's spellbook) requires one week per spell level, less one week per level of the learner’s [Magic](/rules#magic), down to a minimum of one day.
 They must possess to their spellbook to prepare the spell later.

 If this spellbook is lost, the mage can re-create it, but it takes as much time to re-scribe each spell as it would to learn it in the first place.
 No special costs are required in silver or materials.